green-coding-solutions/documentation/content/en/docs/measuring/debugging.md

 Please note that this only works with a local repository.
 If your repository is online only atm clone it first to your local filesystem.
 This allows for editing files while running a *usage scenario*

 A typical call looks like this:
-`python3 --uri MY_LOCAL_PATH --name Testing --allow-unsafe --dev-no-metrics --dev-no-sleeps --dev-no-build --dev-flow-timetravel`
+`python3 --uri MY_LOCAL_PATH --name Testing --allow-unsafe --dev-no-metrics --dev-no-sleeps --dev-cache-build --dev-flow-timetravel`

 ### --debug flag
 The second approach in debugging a *usage_scenario* is to